STTLab/HIV-64148/README.md

 # HIV-64148 Pipeline

 This is a software package pipeline for an analysis of HIV-1 genome.
-It can performs de novo or reference-based quasispecies assembly and identification on long-read data particularily from Oxford Nanopore technology.
+It can performs de novo or reference-based quasispecies assembly and identification on long-read data from either the Oxford Nanopore Sequencing Technology or the PacBio Real-Time (SMRT) Sequencing technology.
 This package aims to consolidate analytical tools needed for such analysis into a single, easy to use, portable Docker container, capable of functioning across different computational environments with minimal setup.

 Within this pipeline, we've configured the installation of these following long-read assembers, (1) de novo long-read assemblers, which include [Canu](https://github.com/marbl/canu), [Goldrush](https://github.com/bcgsc/goldrush), [Flye](https://github.com/fenderglass/Flye), and [Strainline](https://github.com/HaploKit/Strainline), and (2) reference-based long-read assemblers, which comprise [HaploDMF](https://github.com/dhcai21/HaploDMF), [iGDA](https://github.com/zhixingfeng/iGDA), and [RVHaplo](https://github.com/dhcai21/RVHaplo).